ThighamOxford/Relaxation_Code/ReadMe.txt

 This code implements a 2D modifyed magneto-frictional system in Firedrake which provides non-force-free equilibria of the system.

-This uses concepts from the paper "Helicity- preserving finite element discretization for magnetic relaxation" by Mingdong He, Patrick E. Farrell, Kaibo Hu, and Boris D. Andrew, 2025.
+This uses concepts from the paper "Helicity-preserving finite element discretization for magnetic relaxation" by Mingdong He, Patrick E. Farrell, Kaibo Hu, and Boris D. Andrews, 2025.